Benoniy/eng84_AWS/02_connecting/README.md

 ## Connecting to the app:
 1. Connecting to the app is simple, it works in the exact same way that you are used to with only one minor
-   différance.
+   difference.
 We will be using the public ipv4 instead of a DNS link like usual.
 First select your app instance and
    click connect.